 Students may earn a certificate in American studies by successfully completing the following requirements, consisting of five courses:

 - AMS 101: America Then and Now

-- Three courses in American studies, either originating in the program or cross-listed, and preferably representing disciplinary breadth in the social sciences, arts, and humanities.
-No more than one course taken in fulfillment of the student’s concentration may be counted toward the certificate.
+- Three courses in American studies (AMS), either originating in the program or cross-listed, and preferably representing disciplinary breadth in the social sciences, arts, and humanities.
+No more than one course taken in fulfillment of a student’s concentration may be counted toward the certificate.

 Certificate of Proficiency

 Students who fulfill all the requirements of the program will receive a certificate in American studies upon graduation.